partrickJhonson/beef/Tunneling.md

 [[Images/tunnel2.png|align=center]]

 *3.* In this case we had Opera (on the right of the screenshot) as [[hooked browser|https://github.com/beefproject/beef/wiki/Hooked-Browser]] and Firefox (on the left of the screenshot) as the browser using the tunneling proxy.
-You can see that in Firefox we're browsing the same domain of the Opera hooked browser in a concurrent way (without stealing any cookies).
+You can see that in Firefox we're browsing the same origin of the Opera hooked browser in a concurrent way (without stealing any cookies).

 [[Images/tunnel3.png|align=center]]